povfarwa/DinoRun-Game/README.md

 I make it live with the help of Vercel.
 Vercel helps you to make your ewbsite live then you can copy your link and if you send some that link they will also be able to view that

 ## Hack Club Horizons
-I am building this project specifically for the **Hack Club Horizons** event!
-It has been an amazing experience exploring how to bridge the gap between physical movement and digital gameplay.
+I am building this project specifically for the Hack Club Horizons event it has been an amazing experience exploring how to bridge the gap between physical movement and digital gameplay.

 ## 💖 Thank You
-* **Hack Club:** A huge thank you for hosting Horizons and providing the hardware and inspiration to build something cool.
+* **Hack Club:** A huge thank you to Hack Club for making Horizons and giving chance to make something even if its software.
-* **Mentors & Friends:** Thank you for the support and for helping me test out the motion tracking (and getting some cardio in!).
 * **Open Source Community:** Thanks for the tools that make building with camera vision possible for student developers.

 ---